detree/StarL1.5/README.md

 StarL1.5
 ========
 ## Branches
-Master branch is a older development branch, specifically it is without the new hardware support.
+`Master` branch is a older development branch, specifically it is without the new hardware support.
 For all development for the new hardware, please see branches under `ARDrone-dev`.
-For stable release, please select branch "1.5"
+For stable release, please select branch `1.5`

 ## Introduction
 StarL (Stabilizing Robotics Programming Language) is a programming library for developing distributed robotic algorithms.